Listen to the Podcast

 You Theta is your loss or gain regarding your time.

 How much are you losing or gaining on a day-to-day basis?
-Which is your time problem that you have with options?
+Which is the time problem that you have with options?

 Vega is your loss or gains due to volatility.